What is the course about?

 When I've finished, what course can I do next?

-Your skills with Sibelius will be useful in course such as Music theory, Composition workshop, Songwriting, which you can find in the Musicianship section of the website.
+Your skills with Sibelius will be useful in course such as Music theory, Composition tehcniques, Songwriting, which you can find in the Musicianship section of the website.

 You may also be interested in one of our many courses in Music technology and digital audio production.